23 IRS Audit Red Flags

 These actions and tax positions could increase your chances of the IRS selecting your return for audit.

-You may be wondering about your chances that the IRS will audit your return.
+As you're getting ready to file your tax return, you may be wondering about the chances that the IRS will audit your return.
 Most people can breathe easily because the vast majority of individual returns escape the audit machine.
-The IRS audited only 0.4% of all individual tax returns in 2019.
-Over 70% of these audits were handled solely by mail, meaning taxpayers never met with an IRS agent in person.
-And the individual audit rate was even lower for 2020.
+In recent years, the IRS has been auditing significantly less than 1% of all individual tax returns – and the trend has been towards fewer audits from one year to the next.
+Plus, most audits are handled solely by mail, meaning taxpayers selected for an audit typically never actually met with an IRS agent in person.

 But this doesn't mean it's a tax cheat free-for-all.
 The bad news is that your chances at the unenviable audit lottery escalate (sometimes significantly) depending on various factors, including the complexity of your return, the types and amounts of deductions or other tax breaks you claim, whether you're engaged in a business, or whether you own foreign assets.
 Math errors could also draw an extra look from the IRS, but they usually don't lead to a full-blown exam.
-In the end, there's no sure way to predict an IRS audit, but these 21 red flags could certainly increase your chances of drawing unwanted attention from the IRS.
+The same goes for errors with refundable tax credits, such as the expanded 2021 child tax credit.
+In the end, there's no sure way to predict an IRS audit, but these 23 red flags could certainly increase your chances of drawing unwanted attention from the IRS.

 Failing to Report All Taxable Income